Project

 Actions #17

-Updated by wiimoder 12 months ago
+Updated by wiimoder over 1 year ago

 On Ventura a standard wiimote (no motion+) is detected in Bluetooth settings as "Nintendo RVL-CNT-01" at which point a PIN is requested to complete pairing.